jjj11x/stc_rpncalc/README.md

 - Addition is done the same way as it's done by hand, although in base-100 instead of decimal.
 - Subtraction is similarly done similar to how it's done by hand, although with carries instead of borrows using the "equal additions" algorithm, and also in base-100.
 - Multiplication is done the same way it's done by hand, although in base-100.
 Partial sums are added up and shifted after each digit, instead of waiting until the very end to sum up all partial sums, as is common when doing multiplication by hand.
-- Division is done by newton's method.
+- Division is done using a fixed number of Newton Raphson iterations.

 ## Rounding
 Currently, to save code space, there is no rounding being done, and numbers are instead truncated.

 # Implementation
 This was my 1st time using an 8051 microcontroller.
 The architecture is a bit limiting for programming in C compared to more modern architectures -- even compared to other 8-bit microcontrollers such as the AVR.
-Most significantly, there is no stack-pointer relative addressing, which makes C functions takes up a lot of code space, since they must emulate stack-pointer relative addressing.
+Most significantly, there is no stack-pointer-relative addressing, which makes C functions takes up a lot of code space, since they must emulate stack-pointer-relative addressing.
 Unfortunately, the microcontroller used only has 13K of code space, which is pretty limiting.
 It's almost completely full just doing a 4 function decimal floating point calculator.

 I've avoided relying on the functions being able to be reentrant, so that they do not depend on having a stack.
 Some "large" variables are declared as static in functions to save on the code space needed to emulate a stack.

 Another weird thing about the 8051 is that not all of the memory is addressed the same way.
 On this microcontorller, there are 512 bytes of ram total, of which:

-- only 128 bytes of it can be addressed directly
+- only 128 bytes can be addressed directly (or indirectly)
-	- the start of this address space is also shared with general purpose registers
+	- the start of this address space is also shared with general purpose registers, so you don't actually have the full 128 bytes
 - (there are also 128 bytes of "special function registers" which can be addressed directly to set up the microcontroller and its peripherals)
-- 128 bytes of it can be addressed indirectly (used in this firmware for the stack)
+- 128 bytes can be addressed only indirectly (used in this firmware for the stack)
-- 256 bytes of it can be addressed as external memory
+- 256 bytes can be addressed as external memory
 	- on the original 8051 it would have actually been external, although on this microcontroller, the "external" ram is built in

 Thus, there are special compiler directives to tell it where to place things in memory.
-Even for a simple calculator, there isn't enough directly addressable memory for everything.
+(Even for a simple calculator, there isn't enough directly addressable memory (128 bytes) to store everything.)

 Currently all of the code space is full, although there are ways to free some of it up.
 This would involve changing the code and build to not use `--stack-auto`.
-It might be possible to add back in square root (using newton's method), maybe logarithms/exponents (and thus arbitrary powers including square roots), and maybe if there's still space left, the original resistor value calculator and the decimal/hex converter.
+After doing so, it might be possible to add back in square root (using newton's method), maybe logarithms/exponents (and thus arbitrary powers including square roots), and maybe if there's still space left, the original resistor value calculator and the decimal/hex converter.

 # Licensing
 This code is licensed under GPLv3.